 Many couples who used to argue about such things every month or two are now going to find themselves arguing about them every week or two.
 And then every day or two.
 That’s what happens when you squeeze people into a smaller and smaller emotional space without enough routines for coping.

 Many people are going to learn lessons about trust they weren’t planning on.
-If you and your partner, agree on, say, a routine for going to and returning from the supermarket, will you both stick to it?
+If you and your partner agree on, say, a routine for going to and returning from the supermarket, will you both stick to it?
 Or will someone cheat just a little?

 Couples are being forced to trust each other more right now, whether they want to or not, whether they’re used to it or not.
 As we all flirt with anxiety or depression, partners will have to get better at asking each other for help, a hug, or a supportive word, even if they’re uncomfortable doing so, and can’t predict the response.
 Having bravely asked, people will also have to get better at accepting help.

 So you and your, ahem, beloved are now stuck together in the endless purgatory of home lockdown.
-You can see him or her getting lethargic, or eating too many cookies, or losing interest in their hobbies, or spending too much time reading endless, pointless stories of COVID’s spread.
+You can see him or her getting lethargic, or eating too many cookies, or losing interest in once-loved hobbies, or spending too much time reading endless, pointless stories of COVID’s spread.